Diarselimi/billie-shop-plugin-sdk/src/Resources/docs/markdown/operations/InvoiceCreate.md

->By creating an invoice, you will ship that order based on the amount the invoice has.

-`Ex:` If you have an order of `500 Euro gross` and you want to partially ship it, just create an Invoice with the amount of `250 Euro gross`, and the order will move to `partially_shipped` state.

-> To move the same order in state shipped you need to create another invoice for that same order with another 250 Euro gross.
+Create an invoice by calling `/invoices` with either the full amount or a partial amount.

+> Example: If you plan to ship multiple items of an order from different warehouses at different dates to one client, you can create an invoice for each of these partial shipments now.